 Home study: Once background checks are cleared, they will begin your home study.
 The worker will ask many of the same questions asked in the paperwork that you already filled out.
-They will also walk through your house looking to see if you fulfill certain requirements.
+They will also walk through your house looking to see if you fulfill specific requirements.
 They will want to know where you keep your cleansers, medicine, matches, guns, and ammunition.
-They want to make sure that all things that could harm children are out of reach, with special instructions for guns.
-The guns and ammunition are kept locked up separately.
+They want to make sure that all things that could harm children are out of reach, with special instructions for firearms.
+The firearms and ammunition are kept locked up separately.
 The guns each need to be trigger locked in addition to being locked in cases.
-Each state has different requirements, you also need to fulfill.
+Each state has different requirements; you also need to fulfill.

 Finding Children To Adopt Through the Foster Care System

 Waiting for an Adoptable Child--The Passive Approach: The passive approach would be waiting for a call from the Department of Human Services or other company, for a foster child to be placed with you.
-You may wait six months, you may wait six hours, before a foster child is placed with you from the completion of your license.
+You may wait six months; you may wait six hours before a foster child moves in with you from the completion of your license.
 The children you will be called about need homes now, and no one knows for sure whether they will be reunited with their biological family or need an adoptive home.
 When the children come into your home, you will be told very basic, sometimes inaccurate, information about the children.
-For example, when we were called for our second set of foster children, I was told they were one and two, and their names were James and Jessica.
-Well, their names were not James and Jessica, but actually names similar.
+For example, when they called us for our second set of foster children, I was told they were one and two, and their names were James and Jessica.
+Well, their names were not James and Jessica, but their actual names similar.
 They also were two and three.

-Also, the likelihood of being able to adopt the children that are placed in your home is less than fifty percent, since the ultimate goal of foster parenting is not adoption, but reuniting the children with their rehabilitated parents.
-My friend who is no longer a foster parent took this route to find adoption.
-She was a foster parent to six different children at different times, whom came into her home.
-She was able to adopt three of them, and could not be happier.
-She also felt at peace with the ultimate outcome of the other three.
-I have given a home to five, and was able to adopt one.
+Also, the likelihood of being able to adopt the children placed in your home is less than fifty percent, since the ultimate goal of foster parenting is not adoption, but reuniting the children with their rehabilitated parents.
+My friend, who is no longer a foster parent took this route to find adoption.
+She was a foster parent to six different children at different times, who came into her home.
+She was able to adopt three of them and could not be happier.
+She also felt at peace with the outcome of the other three.
+I have given a home to five and was able to adopt one.

-There is a more active approach towards adopting through the foster care system, which gives you an opportunity to seek out children who are already seeking a forever home.
+There is a more active approach towards adopting through the foster care system, which allows you to seek out children who are already seeking a forever home.
 Many of these children are either older children, younger children with severe disabilities, or a sibling group that does not want to be split up into separate adoptive families.

 Why Haven't You Become A Foster Parent Yet?

-What to Expect With the Active Approach: There are sites, where you can seek out children from all over the country, such as adoptuskids.org.
-This will work much the same way as the individual state sites, but these are children from all over.
+There are sites where you can seek out children from all over the country, such as adoptuskids.org, which will work much the same way as the individual state sites, but these are children from all over.
 You will also need to have your home study through the foster care system completed before you can inquire about a child.
 Inquiring about a child allows the adoption worker to know that you are interested in adopting a child.
 Once you show interest in a child, they will review your home study and choose a family they feel is best suited.

-If you are notified, they will introduce you to the child.
-From there you will have visitations until they feel an overnight visit is appropriate.
+If notified, they will introduce you to the child.
+From there, you will have visitations until they feel an overnight visit is appropriate.
 The next time, the child may stay with you longer, until the social worker feels it is suitable for him or her to move in with you.
 Most states require the child to live with you for at least six months before you can request an adoption hearing.
-Through this six-month period and up to the point of the adoption, you will be met with both a foster care worker and adoption worker, usually at separate times, once a month until the adoption is finalized.
+Through these six months and up to the point of the adoption, you will be met with both a foster care worker and adoption worker, usually at separate times, once a month until the adoption is finalized.

-Having gone through this experience, and attempted adoption through both active and passive approaches, I understand the frustration and heartbreak you will experience.
+Having gone through this experience and attempted adoption through both active and passive approaches, I understand the frustration and heartbreak you will experience.
 It is a long, tedious process.
-One that I continue to go through in hopes to adopt more children.
-Yet, I remain diligent, as it is very rewarding on adoption day.
+One that I continue to go through in hopes of adopting more children.
+Yet, I remain diligent, as it is gratifying on adoption day.
 A day you will never forget.
 I wish you luck in your search to adopt a foster child.